cristicretu/CP-Scraper/README.md

 ## How to run it?

-For Windows, run the 2 scripts from *setup/windows* and follow the instructions there.
-After that, just open with *powershell* **run.ps1**.

 For Linux, and more specifically Debian-based distros, run from *setup/unix* the *install.sh* to install the required packages.
 (If permission is denied, use chmod +x install.sh, and the run it with ./install.sh)

 Then navigate to this repo, and type: